fraserkyle/tech-test-dotnet-backend/readme.md

 Q1.
 What 'code smells' / anti-patterns did you find in the existing
 	implemention of part 1 & 2?

+- I have detailed all of my findings within this [Change Log](changelog.md).
+The main issues here were

+-- Naming conventions - Use of acronyms and name formats not applicable to the type of object (property, field, private variable...)
+-- Public variable which should have been a variable local to a method -- Mix of procedures belonging to different application layers within a single code file (e.g. presentation, data access and business logic).
+-- Class named DbContext would have the same name as EF DbContext -- No business exceptions were raised by any of the code.
+I have added 2 exceptions to perfrom some basic validation.
+I would expand upon this if I had more time.
+-- Unit tests did not have any structure
+-- Dependency injeciton was not being used
+-- Loop getting single records from the database.
+This should have been a single call to the database or a maximum of 2 calls if accessing tables individually (as I have because I wanted to perform some validation)

 Q2.
 What best pracices have you used while implementing your solution?
+- I have split my code by layer, allowing business logic to be handled separately to data access and presentation code.
+As mentioned previously, I would move the data access code from DespatchDatecontroller if I had more time.
+- I have implemented some basic validation to assure requests
+- Limited database calls
+- I have tested all of my code using a combination of unit and behaviour tests.
+Achieving 100% code coverage within the classes that I created and 94% within the controller.
+- I have followed SOLID principles while developing this change.

 Q3.
 What further steps would you take to improve the solution given more time?
+- Move the data access element to another file / project
+- Consider moving the business logic that I have move to another project.
+This would enable the code to be reused by other projects, for example when migrating this functioanlity to a new technology.
+- If I had more time then I would investigate the remaining 6% test coverage.
+- I would consider whether other technologies could be used to provider further performance benefits

 Q4.
 What's a technology that you're excited about and where do you see this
     being applicable?
 (Your answer does not have to be related to this problem)
+- The ability to develop app services on Azure using gRPC has been high on my list for some time.
+I am now aware that gRPC is already supported by App Mesh on AWS, which is of great interest to me.
+This could be applicable to Moonpig as the payload being sent is generally much smaller than that sent to REST services because it is serailised to binary.
+It also makes use of http2 providing that it is communicating over a secure connection.

 ## Request and Response Examples